duneanalytics/docs/docs/data tables/spellbook/index.md

 Our Spells are managed via the public [Spellbook GitHub repository](https://github.com/duneanalytics/spellbook/index.md).
 We welcome pull requests!

-## Abstractions (Dune V1 PostgreSQL)
+## Abstractions (Dune V1)

+!!! warning
+       Our abstractions for v1 are no longer open for contributions, and will be [sunsetted with the v1 engine](../../reference/v1-sunsetting.md) soon.

 For our **V1 Engine** (PostgreSQL), abstractions are snippets of SQL executed the data platform.
 You can check for existing abstractions on [GitHub](https://github.com/duneanalytics/dune-v1-abstractions).

 You can check for existing abstractions in our [public github repository](https://github.com/duneanalytics/spellbook/index.md), under `deprecated-dune-v1-abstractions`.

-Our abstractions for v1 are no longer open for contributions.